Nūhaka

 Nūhaka is a small settlement in the northern Hawke's Bay Region of New Zealand's eastern North Island, lying on State Highway 2 between Wairoa and Gisborne.
-The road to Mahia turns off the highway at Nūhaka.
+The road to Māhia Peninsula turns off the highway at Nūhaka.

-Nūhaka has one general store, a fish and chip shop, a local garage and a paua factory.
+Nūhaka has one general store, a fish and chip shop, a local garage and a pāua factory.
 It also has a substantial and well supported meetinghouse of the Church of Jesus Christ of Latter-day Saints.